learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter17/course.md

 <img src="/images/chapter17_0.png" />

-The Ocean Compute-to-Data functionality solves the current tradeoff between the benefits of using the private data and the risks of exposing it.
-Compute-to-Data provides a means to exchange data while preserving privacy by allowing the data to stay on-premise with the data provider, yet allowing data consumers to run compute jobs on data to train AI models.
+The **Ocean Compute-to-Data** is the functionality that solves the current tradeoff between the benefits of using private data and the risks of exposing it.
+It allows data consumers to **run compute jobs on data to train AI models while the data stays on-premise with the data provider.**

-Overall, a Compute Provider using Compute-to-Data functionality enjoys many benefits:
+Overall, a Compute Provider using the Compute-to-Data functionality enjoys many benefits:

 - **Privacy.** Compute Providers never see the data, so they cannot leak personal or sensitive information to the algorithm consumer.
 - **Control.** Compute owners retain control of their algorithms, since the algorithm is never fully shown to the algo consumer.